-2.1.1 This code of corporate governance sets out how the Police and Crime Commissioner and the Chief Constable conduct their organisations both jointly and separately in accordance with policy contained within the statement of corporate governance.
+2.1.1 This section sets out how the Police and Crime Commissioner and the Chief Constable conduct their organisations both jointly and separately in accordance with policy contained within the overarching statement of corporate governance.
 It will do this by highlighting the key enablers for ensuring good governance.